 I’ve always been fascinated by beavers — those quirky, buck-toothed engineers of the animal world.
-One day, I caught myself daydreaming: What if I had a beaver as a pet?
+One day, I caught myself daydreaming: What if I had a beaver as a pet? or even better, can I raise baby beavers as pet ?
 I mean, they’re cute, smart, and definitely unique.
 So I did what any curious animal lover would do — I dove deep into research.
 And here’s everything I learned about the wild idea of having a beaver as a pet.

 Technically?
 Yes.
 Realistically?
 It’s complicated.
 Beavers can be kept as pets, but that doesn’t mean it’s a walk in the park.
 They’re wild animals with very specific needs — like needing to chew constantly (they’ll go for your furniture) and build dams (yes, even indoors).